rooch-network/rooch-book/docs/move-basics/function.md

 }
 ```

-Result of a function call with tuple return has to be unpacked into variables via `let (tuple)`
+The result of a function call with a tuple return has to be unpacked into variables via `let (tuple)`
 syntax:

 ```move